All you need to know to use make the Linux kernel support your own hardware.

 - Boot the kernel from the bootloader.
 Device Tree and kernel command line

-Day 2: Device model – Bus, drivers and devices
+Part 2: Device model – Bus, drivers and devices

-- Case of busses supporting device enumeration.
+- Case of busses supporting device enumeration: USB and PCI

 - Platform devices and drivers.